-RGB Matrix is not included, please check out our fine selection ()!
+Each order comes with a fully assembled and ready to go bonnet with all parts assembled.
+RGB Matrix is not included, please check out our fine selection ()

-A 5V power supply is also required, not included, for power the matrix itself, the Pi cannot do it, to calculate the power, multiply the width of all the chained matrices \ 0.12 Amps : A 32 pixel wide matrix can end up drawing 32\0.12 = 3.85A so pick up a 5V 4A power supply ().
+A 5V power supply is also required, not included, for powering the matrix itself, the Pi cannot do it, to calculate the power, multiply the width of all the chained matrices \ 0.12 Amps : A 32 pixel wide matrix can end up drawing 32\0.12 = 3.85A so pick up a 5V 4A power supply ().
+We also stock 5V 10A power supplies ().
+Actual power usage will vary with how many LEDs you light up at once.